32ericc/32ericc.github.io/README.md

 7/18/2023
 - parallax effect on scroll
+	- pages slide over each other
-- bento grid on projects page
+- bento grid on projects page to hold all projects
 - box hover effect
 	- https://www.youtube.com/watch?v=htGfnF1zN4g

 7/19/2023
 - wrote "about me" desc
-- changed layout -> reduced number of pages
+- changed layout to reduced number of pages
-- struggled w styling bg img
+- struggled with and eventually fixed styling the bg img
 - scramble/decoder effect on text
 	- https://youtu.be/7_VfE4k7h1s